 ... feel creative, inspired, and happy when you're outside (and you could definitely use a little more of that right now).

 ... think getting a little sweaty, dirty, and marshmallow-y sounds gross.

 ... want everything—dishes, decisions, and dinner—to be done for you.

 ... don't want to experience the outdoors with a group of rad, like-minded women.

 ... delicious meals from Friday night to Monday morning, trail snacks, chocolate galore, and wine & whiskey to sip in the moonlight

 ... guided, hands-on outdoor skills instruction and facilitation from a Wilderness First Responder-certified guide, plus access to the collective brilliance of your group

 ... all the gear you need, just in case you don't have any; just bring clothes and a toothbrush

 ... a donation back to Death Valley National Park, to preserve and protect them for future generations

-We don't want finances ever to be the thing that gets in the way of your coming on a Trail Mavens trip, so we offer installment plans.
+We don't want finances to ever be the thing that gets in the way of you experiencing a Trail Mavens trip, so we offer installment plans that allow Mavens to split the cost of the trip into three chunks.
 To learn more, email email@example.com and we'll get you set up.